nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Keeping track of multiple pets can be daunting due to information overload.
 With Pet Tracker, keeping track of our furry friends will be easier!
-Pet owners can use this tool to monitor the health of their pet, including tracking their weight over time.
+Pet owners can use this tool to monitor the health of their pet, including tracking their current weight.
 This can help identify any nutritional or health needs.

 <br>
 The main features of Pet Tracker includes: